bgstack15/bgscripts/usr/share/doc/bgscripts/README.txt

 Document: Below this line

 ### WELCOME
+The bgscripts and bgscripts-core packages are designed to bring the bgstack15 working environment to a server.
+Many scripts (shell and python3) are provided, as well as a complete bashrc.

-To use the bgscripts.bashrc, use this command:
+To use the bgscripts.bashrc in your terminal, use this command:
 . bp

-That will source-load the Bgscripts Profile.
+### SCRIPT NOTES
+For descriptions of each individual script in this package, please read /usr/share/doc/bgscripts/SCRIPTS.txt

-### NOTES
+### OS-SPECIFIC NOTES
 On Ubuntu, the mailutils package provides sendmail, which send.sh needs to operate properly.

 ### REFERENCE